Natural Methods to Unclog a Drain

 Steps:

-4. Flush the drain with boiling water.
-Repeat if necessary.
+- Flush with boiling water.
+Repeat if needed.

 2. Hot Water and Dish Soap